marcnjaramillo/online-tip-calculator/README.md

 ## Live Application

 To see this application in action, please visit the [site](https://online-tip-calculator.herokuapp.com/).
+You can even pull it up on your phone!

 **NOTE:** This app is hosted on [Heroku](https://www.heroku.com/) and is on a free plan, so it will take some time for it to finish loading.